310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Nazuna %}
 O-Okay.
-Wait--Then why *are* Mitsuru-chin’s pants not long enough?
+Wait— Then why *are* Mitsuru-chin’s pants not long enough?
 {% endbubble %}

 {% bubble Mitsuru %}
-Huh--?
-Ah--Uuu…?
+Huh—?
+Ah— Uuu…?
 I bet I messed up and wore yours, too!
 A-Ahaha!
 So your legs were short all along, Nii-chan!
 {% endbubble %}

 {% bubble Nazuna %}